How To Make the Best Caramel Popcorn

 → To get rid of the unpopped kernels, see Recipe Notes, below.

 Make the caramel sauce.
 Melt the butter in a 2-quart saucepan over medium heat.
 Mix in the sugar until the sugar is completely moistened.
 Increase the heat to medium high and bring the mixture to a boil.
-Once boiling, boil for 3-4 minutes while stirring and scraping the bottom of the pan continuously.
+Once boiling, boil for 3 to 4 minutes while stirring and scraping the bottom of the pan continuously.
 (Boil for a minute less if cooking on an electric stove.)

 → The exact cooking temperature isn't critical with this recipe, but ideally you want the sugar mixture to reach between 250°F and 300°F. The longer you cook the syrup, the crunchier it will be.
 For very crunchy popcorn (my favorite!), stop cooking when you see the first wisps of smoke coming from the sugar mixture.

 Add the vanilla, salt, baking soda, and any extras.
 Off the heat, add the vanilla, salt, baking soda, and any extras, and stir until combined.
 The sugar mixture will bubble up violently.
 Continue stirring until you form a thick, glossy sauce.

 Combine the caramel sauce and popcorn.
 Slowly pour the caramel sauce over the popcorn while stirring the popcorn (it helps if you have a partner for this step — one person pouring while the other stirs the popcorn).
 Continue stirring the sauce into the popcorn until all of the kernels are coated.